Bigsy/maven-mcp-server/README.md

 ## Features

-- Query the most recently updated version of any Maven dependency
+- Get the latest stable release of any Maven dependency (excludes pre-releases by default)
 - Verify if a Maven dependency exists
 - Check if a specific version of a dependency exists
-- List Maven dependency versions sorted by last updated date (most recent first)
+- List Maven dependency versions with optional pre-release filtering
+- Intelligent pre-release detection (alpha, beta, milestone, RC, snapshot)
 - Support for full Maven coordinates including packaging and classifier
 - Real-time access to Maven Central Repository data
 - Compatible with multiple build tool formats (Maven, Gradle, SBT, Mill)